...

 Foods That Don’t Decompose in Water

-• Pellets that have been processed
+• Pellets which have undergone processing

-• Grains with a lot of starch
+• Grains containing a significant amount of starch

 Squid Purine Content